Ashwin300501/AI_Echo/README.md

 1. Clean and preprocess textual reviews
 2. Train a Transformer-based model for sentiment classification
 3. Evaluate performance using standard metrics and confusion matrix
-4. Deploy an interactive dashboard to visualize results and allow real-time predictions
+4. Deploy a Streamlit dashboard for real-time predictions and insights

 ---